 Accepted as valid.
 Addressed structurally as follows:

-• Grover oracle marks are computed, not chosen.
+• The tenure-overlap marks are computed, not chosen.
 The marked-state criteria per axis are published in the axis dossier JSON files (tenure overlap ≥ 4.0 threshold with canonical-event list).
-Anyone can re-run the computation and get the same marks — deterministic with SYSTEM_SEED=118400.
+Anyone can re-run the computation and get the same marks — deterministic, from the published criteria.

 • Investigations span multiple parties and multiple eras.
 Marked actors include Liberal cabinet members (Trudeau, LeBlanc, Lametti, Sajjan, Freeland, etc.), Conservative-era actors (Harper, Poloz), and unelected bodies (PHAC, OSFI, Bank of Canada governance).
 The axes themselves (arms, Phoenix, MAID, judicial, Indigenous, CSIS oversight) touch multiple governments.